Updated Sept. 6: Verizon has added 5G coverage to select NFL stadiums.

 Our tests with the Galaxy S10 5G proved more consistent.
 We could download an entire season of The Chilling Adventures of Sabrina in a little more than 1 minute; it took a regular Galaxy S10 more than 10 minutes to download a single episode over LTE.

-At this point, Verizon's mmWave-based 5G network is primarily available outdoors.
+At this point, Verizon's millimeter wave-based 5G network is primarily available outdoors.
 We had our best results when we were in view of one of Verizon's 5G towers, though not directly underneath it.

 Verizon's first 5G phones

-Verizon now offers four phones capable of connecting to its 5G network, even if two of them aren't strictly speaking 5G devices on their own.
+Verizon now offers multiple phones capable of connecting to its 5G network, even if a few of them aren't strictly speaking 5G devices on their own.

-A true 5G-capable phone has arrived at Verizon in the form of the Galaxy S10 5G.
+A true 5G-capable phone arrived at Verizon this spring in the form of the Galaxy S10 5G.
 Verizon is the first carrier in the U.S. to offer this phone, which features a 6.7-inch screen and four rear cameras in addition to its 5G-ready modem.
-(Sprint and AT&T begin selling it this month, though AT&T is restricting sales to corporate customers.)
+(Sprint and AT&T now sell it, too, though AT&T is restricting sales to corporate customers.)
 In our review, we found the phone delivers phenomenal 5G speeds where available, but with Verizon's network still in its early stages, it's hard to recommend a $1,300 phone, especially when the Galaxy S10 Plus offers the same great camera and a better battery for $300 less.

 And $1,300 is what you'll pay for the 256GB version of the S10 5G at Verizon; upgrade to the 512GB model and you'll pay $1,400.
 There will also be two different colors available — Crown Silver and Majestic Black.